 In 1973, Church of the Advent parishioner Libby Higgins founded Open Door.
 She faithfully set aside time to sit in the church—with the door literally open—waiting for neighbors to come.
 After hearing the joys, sorrows, and hopes of those who came in, Libby and other members of Advent slowly developed programs to meet the expressed needs of our Walnut Hills neighborhood.

-Today, food insecurity remains a major hurdle in Walnut Hills, and Open Door continues to host a choice food pantry and cafe, providing fresh produce, meat, dairy, canned goods, and pantry staples as well as hot coffee and warm conversation.
-Our response to this systemic injustice doesn't stop with the pantry.
+Today, food insecurity remains a major hurdle in Walnut Hills, and Open Door continues to host a neighborhood food pantry providing fresh produce, meat, dairy, canned goods, and pantry staples along with hot coffee and warm conversation.

 Food Pantry And Cafe